MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users-from-user-hub.md

  > [!NOTE]
  > If have an Azure Active Directory (Azure AD) backed VSTS organization, and you need to add users who are external to your Azure AD, first [add external users](add-external-user.md) to
  > your Azure AD.
 Be sure on the **Tell us about this user page**, under **Type of user**, to choose **User with an
  > existing Microsoft account**.
-After completing those steps, follow the steps below to add the external Azure AD
+Complete the following steps to add the external Azure AD
  > user to VSTS.

 Provide others access to your organization by adding their email address.